OldGoldie/AITA-Rule-1-Macro/README.md

 # Usage and Demo

 Simply open up the modqueue, and press "RULE 1" to action the comment.
+The button will only appear on comments from the designated subreddit (by default, amitheasshole)

 ![Extension Demo](https://github.com/OldGoldie/AITA-Rule-1-Macro/assets/20398111/62126584-1568-404f-8140-b556f0d23282)